tool to help Shotwell migration

 May this help you in your migratory endeavors.

-#1 Updated by Antoine Beaupré almost 5 years ago
+#1 Updated by Antoine Beaupré about 5 years ago

 Some more information here: